 The following is a primer on family law and what it entails.

 Helpful Terms to Know

-- Emancipation: A court process through which a minor becomes self-supporting, assumes adult responsibility for his or her welfare, and is no longer under the care of his or her parents.
+- Emancipation: A court process through which a minor becomes self-supporting, assumes adult responsibility for their personal welfare, and is no longer under the care of their parents.

 - Marital Property: Property acquired by either spouse during the course of a marriage that is subject to division upon divorce.

 - Alimony: An allowance made to one spouse by the other for support during or after a legal separation or divorce.